Claudia Chaufan

 Supervision

-Currently available to supervise graduate students: Not Indicated
+Currently available to supervise graduate students: Yes

-Currently taking on work-study students, Graduate Assistants or Volunteers: Yes
+Currently taking on work-study students, Graduate Assistants or Volunteers: No

 Available to supervise undergraduate thesis projects: No